Sea Shepherd Conservation Society: Direct action activism

 Sea Shepherd staff and equipment have also been on the receiving end of physical violence by members of the fishing industry.
 In November 1998, Makah seized an inflatable boat belonging to the group and threw rocks at the Sea Shepherd's Sirenian in response to protests over their whale hunt.
 In 2005, 11 Sea Shepherd crew were involved in an altercation with sealers while on the ice.
 The sealers were not charged with any crime, but the activists were arrested and later convicted for approaching too close to the hunt.
 In 2008, fishermen in the French islands of Saint Pierre and Miquelon cut the mooring lines of the Farley Mowat after hearing Watson make disparaging comments about the deaths of four seal hunters.

 In 2009, Paul Watson claimed the organization has sunk ten whaling ships while also destroying millions of dollars' worth of equipment.
 Their practice of attacking and sinking other ships has led to reports of injuries to other sailors as well as the Sea Shepherd crew, including concussions and complications from chemical attacks.
 Watson considers the actions of Sea Shepherd to be against criminal operations and has called the group an anti-poaching organization.
 Critics claim that Sea Shepherd's actions constitute violations of international law, while Watson has stated that Sea Shepherd believes that their actions constitute an attempt to enforce international conservation laws and international maritime law under the World Charter for Nature adopted by the United Nations.
 Australia has declared Japan's hunt in the Southern Ocean Whale Sanctuary to be illegal, and federal court judge Jim Allsop has stated "there is no practical mechanism by which orders of this court can be enforced".
-The lack of official enforcement mechanisms in that law prompted Sea Shepherd to adopt, without official sanction, what it sees as a law enforcement mission.
+The lack of official enforcement mechanisms in the law prompted Sea Shepherd to adopt, without official sanction, what it sees as a law enforcement mission.
 A 2008 academic paper by researchers at Monash University in Melbourne, Victoria, concluded that Sea Shepherd's approach could constitute vigilantism, because its seeks to enforce a legal status quo in the face of the international community's "inabilities or unwillingness to do so".